KyleWengryn/liquidDispenser/README.md

 [Arduino IDE](https://www.arduino.cc/en/software)

 ### Setting up the Touch LCD Screen
-There are two header files needed to be able to use both the screen and its touch capabilities
+There are two header files needed to be able to use both the screen and its touch capabilities.
+Documentation for the UTFT and URTouch librariers are included in repository folders for each one.

 ```c++
 #include <UTFT.h>